 - Make mashed potatoes by adding cream, melted butter, and seasoning to taste.

-- Turn them into grilled potatoes, adding different seasonings, but omitting the salt from the recipe.
+- Turn them into grilled potato packets, adding seasonings, but omitting the salt from the recipe.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!